 Tel 01 43 37 16 17

 Rentals, sells and repairs of all types of bicycles and accessories, including helmets (I got mine here).
 Closed Sunday and Monday.

 38 Quai Marne 19th

 This non-profit neighborhood association recovers and repairs bicycles, then rents them out at a very reasonable rate (“location”).
 They also sell reconditioned bikes for kids and adults every Sunday morning from 9:30am (except in winter, when it’s Tues-Sat).
-City cruisers, mountain bikes and tandems available for all ages, and includes lock and bungees.
+City cruisers, mountain bikes, and tandems available for all ages, and includes lock and bungees.
 No eBokes as of April 2022, but possibly next season.
 Right by the Parc de la Villette on the Canal St-Martin.
 Open Tues-Sat in winter (Nov-March), and daily except Mondays April-October: 9:30am-12:30pm and 1:30pm-5pm.
 Also check out their FB page.

 Paris Rando Vélo

 Join the free Friday night bike tours of the city (separate from the famous Friday Night Fever Skate).
-Meet at 9:30pm (the ride starts at 10pm sharp) at the Hôtel de Ville (4th) and goes in a circular scenic route around Paris, returning to the start at about 1am.
+Meet at 9:30pm (the ride starts at 10pm sharp) at the Hôtel de Ville (4th).
+It goes in a circular scenic route around Paris, returning to the start at about 1am.
 They also meet the 3rd Sunday of the month in the same place at 10:30am.
-Note that helmets are required for kids under 12 are required to wear helmets.
-The ride is cancelled in case of rain.
+Note that kids under 12 are required to wear helmets.
+The ride is canceled in case of rain.
 For info call check their website: http://www.parisrandovelo.fr/

 Vélo tout-terrain (VTT) mountain bike